 Our friend, Anthony Marecco, attended this ball and told Romana and me about the event and his impression of this grand ball, which he considered the most spectacular event he had attended.
 I believe he was there invited by the Duchess of Devonshire, with his Brazilian wife.
-Little did we know that we near fifty years later was dancing in this great ballroom.
+Little did we know that we nearly fifty years later danced in this great ballroom.

-Romana and I dancing, with lots of friends, on the 10th of February 2002, Romana Birthday, at Palazzo Labia.
+Romana and I danced, with lots of friends, on the 10th of February 2002, Romana’s Birthday, at Palazzo Labia.
 The invitation below

 From the start of our love, Romana had, like I have had for years before, a special love for Venice, the Biennale, the food and the exclusive parties.

 My first visit in 1959 gave me instant positive feelings for this special place.
 I have, throughout my life, many times considered buying a place in Venice; however, the prices were always too high, stupid, when you know that today these places cost 15-20 times more.